SchokiCoder/book_modern_c/src/10_formatting.md

 ```

 That the readability is making a nosedive here is hopefully not up to debate.
-The formatting is a violation against the geneva-convention, variable names
+Just to name a _few_ issues, the case order is a mess, variable names are...
-are... there, unlike comments.
-Well at least it decreased the line-count, too
+there, unlike comments.
+Well at least it decreased the line-count, too bad this
-bad this is worthless.
+is not worth the price.

 Of course there is also no one right way to do it.
 For example this:

 ```c